-If children suffer from asthma, they need to have a puffer (with their name on it) and a spacer with them every day.
-If children need to take medicine at school, please ensure that IT IS PROVIDED IN ORIGINAL PRESCRIPTION PACKAGING WITH clearly identifying the child's name and with clear written instructions for administration.
-Medication must be administered in the Office and not kept in school bags.
-An exception is made for Ventolin inhalers.
+If children suffer from asthma, they need to have a puffer (with their name on it) and if necessary a spacer with them every day.
+If children need to take medicine at school please ensure that their name is on it and that clear written instructions are also provided.
+We ask that medication be given to the Office and not kept in school bags.